WOMEN'S FUND

 The way to create positive, durable change is to connect the solution with the need.
 The Women’s Fund of Southwest Iowa is a combination of both endowed and expendable funding within the Community Foundation.
 Established in 2018, this fund serves the following counties in Iowa: Cass, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, and Shelby.

-Elizabeth Smart talks survival, empowerment
+featuring Elizabeth Smart

 women's fund steering committee receives state-level